latheon-network/Latheon/README.md

 ## Contributing

-Latheon is open source and welcomes contributors — see [`CONTRIBUTING.md`](./CONTRIBUTING.md) for where help is most useful right now (the on-chain Merkle tree is the current top priority).
+Latheon is open source and welcomes contributors — see [`CONTRIBUTING.md`](./CONTRIBUTING.md) for where help is most useful right now (independent circuit review and public testnet infrastructure are the current priorities).

 ## License